Dr. Connie Guille talks about symptoms of post partem depression, and new medication available for moms with this disorder.

 MUSC accepts most insurances.
 Please call 843-792-2311 if you have any questions about your insurance coverage.

 Our clinic is staffed by a full time reproductive psychiatry fellow and psychiatry residents.
-Patients are evaluated and treated by our psychiatry resident or fellow and supervising attendings Drs.
-Constance Guille and Lisa Boyars.
+Patients are evaluated and treated by a psychiatry resident or fellow and supervising attendings Drs.
+Constance Guille, Lisa Boyars,or Rubin Aujla.